neovim/neovim/CONTRIBUTING.md

   ```
   git log --oneline --no-merges --grep coverity
   ```

 ### Clang sanitizers (ASAN and UBSAN)

   ASAN/UBSAN can be used to detect memory errors and other common forms of undefined behavior at runtime in debug builds.

-  To build neovim with sanitizers enabled, use
+- To build Neovim with sanitizers enabled, use
   ```
   rm -rf build && CMAKE_EXTRA_FLAGS="-DCMAKE_C_COMPILER=clang -DCLANG_ASAN_UBSAN=1" make
   ```
-  When running neovim, use
+- When running Neovim, use
   ```
   UBSAN_OPTIONS=print_stacktrace=1 ASAN_OPTIONS=log_path=/tmp/nvim_asan nvim args...
   ```
-  If neovim exits unexpectedly, check `/tmp/nvim_asan.{PID}` (or your preferred `log_path`) for log files with error messages.
+- If Neovim exits unexpectedly, check `/tmp/nvim_asan.{PID}` (or your preferred `log_path`) for log files with error messages.

 Coding
 ------